 Right, right.
 It’s really tight every time.
 And it’s fine, it’s good volleyball.
 It’s fun to play at a high level.

 Yeah, I did.
-We’re always in the village, so you see them at meals all the time, in the wait room, walking here and there.
+We’re always in the village, so you see them at meals all the time, in the waiting room, walking here and there.
 All the teams are really friendly.
 We play each other all year long and a lot of the girls play volleyball overseas, so they’ve been friends.
 We can laugh and joke around and keep it separate from the court.

 The Olympic Village is this mysterious area, no one really knows what happens there.
 And I have read an interview with the U.S. women’s national football team goalkeeper, Hope Solo, in which she says, that a lot of crazy stuff happen there.
 Can you say the same thing about London that is usually said about Las Vegas: what happens there, stays there?